xchem/CreoptixFitting/README.md

 - **`--calibration_keys_included`**: Specifies the columns for DMSO data.
 - **`--end_dissociation`**: Defines the end time point for dissociation.

-Alternatively, you can adjust the script `/scripts/submit_fitting_GCI.py` to submit the fitting jobs directly.
+Alternatively, you can adjust the script `/scripts/submit_fitting_GCI.py` to submit SLURM jobs.

-## SLURM job submission
+# SLURM job submission

-### SLURM Job Information
+## SLURM Job Information
 More details about SLURM jobs can be found via [this link](https://slurm.schedmd.com/overview.html).

-### Submitting a Job for the Example Dataset
+## Submitting a Job for the Example Dataset

 To submit a job for the example dataset, follow these steps: